 When travelling across continental Europe, the further East you head, the less likely it is to encounter someone on the street who possesses an excellent command of the English language.
 Ukraine is no exception, where the predominant languages spoken are Russian and Ukrainian.

-You’ll notice that I don’t suggest learning Ukrainian.
+You’ll notice in this post that I don’t suggest learning Ukrainian, instead I suggest studying Russian.
 The reason is that in Kiev, the capital of Ukraine, nearly all of verbal communication is in Russian.
-If you are only travelling for a few weeks, then you won’t receive much of a return on your investment in the Ukrainian language unless you visit some of the Western Ukrainian cities such as Lviv.
+If you are only travelling for a few weeks, then you won’t receive much of a return on your investment using the Ukrainian language unless you visit some of the Western Ukrainian cities such as Lviv.
+Russian, on the other hand, is the official language of not only Russia but a few other countries.
+Furthermore, Russian is also spoken as a secondary language in about 25 other countries.

-If you wish to win some points with the locals, it is advantageous to know some Ukrainian, but just be careful not to mix it up with Russian or you’ll end creating confusion.
-Just be warned in advance that neither language is easy to master for those who have never been exposed to a Slavic language, which comes from my own personal experience.
+If you wish to win some points with the locals, it is advantageous to know some Ukrainian, just be careful not to mix it up with Russian or you’ll end creating confusion.
+Also, be warned in advance that neither language is easy to master for those who have never been exposed to a Slavic language.
+This tip comes from my personal experience as I have struggled to learn Russian.

 #3.
 Use Taxi Sharing Apps

-The local cabbies in Kiev rarely speak English fluently and are notorious for overcharging foreigners, a theme common to most of Central and Eastern Europe.
-There are several advantages to using taxi sharing app over a local cab service, the first being financial as you’ll always know the price upfront.
-Secondly, you can get by with less knowledge of the local language since the driver will know exactly where to take you without having to ask.
-Finally, you’ll have more information about the driver than you would with a random stranger.
-I’ve never had an issue but perhaps this will make you feel safer.
-Yuklon is the Ukrainian taxi sharing app, but is used more frequently by locals than foreigners.
-Both Uber and Taxify are also quite popular apps to choose from.
+The local cabbies in Kiev rarely speak English fluently and are notorious for overcharging foreigners, a theme common in most of Central and Eastern Europe.
+For this reason, I strongly advocate using a taxi application.
+There are several advantages to using taxi sharing app over a local cab service, the first being financial as you’ll always know the price upfront so no need to haggle with the driver or be overcharged at your arrival.
+Secondly, you can get by with less knowledge of the local language since the driver will know exactly where to take you without having to ask any questions.
+Finally, you’ll know the driver at least registered their name and car with the application which allows them to receive reviews, something not available with a local cab driver.

 #4.
 Stay Local

-Additional Thoughts & Comments on Traveling to Kiev, Ukraine
+Additional Thoughts & Commentary on Traveling to Kiev, Ukraine

 ID & Money